 Video games have gone far, far beyond mindless entertainment and time-killing diversion.
-They’re that, of course – and enthusiasm for video games has created a global industry projected to reach $140 billion by 2020.
+They’re that, of course – and enthusiasm for video games has created a global industry projected to reach $140 billion by 2026.
 But game art, design, and development is becoming central to all kinds of industries, from medicine (with doctors and nurses training on simulations) to education (with the gamification of learning) and even the military (with simulated training and drone warfare becoming key to protecting forces).
-Students learning programming and designing today will be transforming industries in ways we can’t even predict tomorrow.
+Students learning to program and design today will be transforming industries in ways we can’t even predict tomorrow.

-Students looking for the best video game design degree programs have a lot of schools to choose from, and the list is growing yearly as computer science departments, engineering schools, art and design colleges, and many more develop gaming programs.
+Students looking for the best video game design degree programs have a lot of schools to choose from, and the list is growing yearly.
+Computer science departments, engineering schools, art and design colleges, and many more have developed gaming programs and majors for game design.
 An on-campus program at the best game design colleges gives students access to cutting-edge labs, industry-experienced mentors, and connections that will make their career transition seamless.
 The Bachelor’s Degree Center ranking of the top game design colleges is intended to guide students there.

 Methodology: Ranking the Best Video Game Design Degree Programs